Future Object Detection with Spatiotemporal Transformers: Experiments

 \subsection{Qualitative Results}

-In Figure~\ref{fig:ours-vs-oracle}, we visualize the attention maps for two sequences.
-In each sequence, we show a single predicted, future object.
-For the predicted object, we visualized the attention maps from the object slot to different regions in the two input images.
-For another example, see Figure~\ref{fig:cool-future-pred}.
-In all scenarios, our approach manages to find and attend to the same object in multiple frames.
-Using only a single annotated frame during training, a rudimentary form of tracking seems to emerge.
 In Figure~\ref{fig:qualitative-standard}, we show qualitative results of our spatiotemporal approach on three challenging sequences.
 These three sequences exhibit ego-motion, moving objects, crowded scenes, and adverse weather condition.
 Even in such challenging conditions, the approach manages to accurately predict future object states.
+Figure~\ref{fig:qualitative-hard} shows two failure modes of our approach.
+In some scenarios, it may be impossible to accurately predict the future.
+In the top row, the neural network opts to predict multiple possible objects for a single human.
+This behaviour is common in object detectors in adverse conditions where they are uncertain.
+On the bottom row, all predictions have an offset as the car hits a bump in the road, an event that is difficult to foresee.

+In Figure~\ref{fig:appendix_attention}, we visualize the attention maps for two additional sequences (also see Figure~\ref{fig:cool-future-pred}).
+In each sequence, we show a single predicted, future object.
+For the predicted object, we visualized the attention maps from the object slot to different regions in the two input images.
+The first sequence is especially difficult, since the object moves across the entire image.
+We can see that the model finds and focuses on the object in frame $T$, but spreads the attention across the entire image in frame $T-1$.
+The second sequence shows a number of pedestrians on the sidewalk.
+Even though they are relatively close to each other, the model finds and focuses on the correct individual in the past frames.